SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-11-fda-nixes-mrna-flu-vax.md

-And it's not just me: here's an article from renowned med-chem writer Derek Lowe, a man normally of somewhat conservative/libertarian leanings, who over the last few years has become as enraged against republicans as your humble Weekend Editor. <sup id="fn5a">[[5]](#fn5)</sup>
+And it's not just me: here's an article from renowned med-chem writer Derek Lowe, a man normally of somewhat conservative/libertarian leanings, who over the last few years has become as enraged against Republicans as your humble Weekend Editor. <sup id="fn5a">[[5]](#fn5)</sup>

 > Last night brought news that the FDA has refused to review Moderna’s application for